• Skip to primary navigation

 Tobairín na Teampaill, Little Well of the Church, Durrus

-The ITA also gives a helpful description of the rounds which began by the east gable of the church, continued clockwise around the church, coming over the stile at the west end, continuing over the stile at the east end until a full circle had been undertaken,
+The Survey also gives a helpful description of the rounds which began by the east gable of the church, continued clockwise around the church, coming over the stile at the west end, continuing over the stile at the east end until a full circle had been undertaken.
+No mention is made of the well at this point.

 stile at the west end